-The officers of TransAlta Renewables are Brett Gellner, President and Designated Chief Executive Officer, Donald Tremblay, Chief Financial Officer, Aron Willis, Senior Vice-President, Gas and Renewables, John H. Kousinioris, Corporate Secretary, and Todd Stack, Managing Director and Corporate Controller.
+The officers of TransAlta Renewables are John Kousinioris, President, Todd Stack, Chief Financial Officer, Aron Willis, Senior Vice-President, Commercial, Gas and Renewables Operations, Scott Jeffers, Corporate Secretary and Brent Ward, Managing Director and Treasurer.
 Management and administrative services are provided by TransAlta through the Management and Operational Services Agreement.
-See "Employee and Governance Matters - Management and Operational Services Agreement."
+See "Employee and Governance Matters - Management and Operational Services Agreement", "General Development of the Business - 2018 - Management Changes" and "General Development of the Business - 2017 - Board of Directors and Management Changes".
 We do not have any direct employees.

 The employees of TransAlta who provide general and administrative services to us pursuant to the Management and Operational Services Agreement are the same individuals who previously performed similar services for TransAlta when TransAlta owned the Initial Assets.
 Accordingly, we expect that we and TransAlta will achieve certain managerial, administrative and operational efficiencies, thereby reducing the overall costs associated with managing and operating the business of TransAlta Renewables.
 It is anticipated that TransAlta's knowledge and expertise in relation to our asset base will contribute to their effective operation and utilization.
-The standards and practices employed by TransAlta have been recognized by several leading sustainability indexes, including the Dow Jones Sustainability North America Index, the FTSE4Good Index and the Jantzi Social Index.
-TransAlta has also been recognized on CDP's Canadian Climate Disclosure Leadership Index (CDLI), which includes Canada's top 20 leading companies reporting on climate change.
-TransAlta regularly achieves world-class safety performance rankings for its industry.
+For over 100 years, TransAlta has been a responsible operator and a proud community-member where its employees work and live.
+TransAlta aligns its corporate goals with the UN Sustainable Development Goals and has been recognized by CDP (formerly Climate Disclosure Project) as an industry leader on Climate Change Management.
+TransAlta has also achieved the Silver level PAR (Progressive Aboriginal Relations) designation by the Canadian Council for Aboriginal Business.